 The famous boardwalk in Atlantic City was built in 1870 and is 5.5 miles long.
 Not only is it the oldest boardwalk in the United States, but it’s also the longest boardwalk in the world.
 This family-friendly tourist attraction features Steel Pier Amusement Park, Ripleys Believe It or Not Museum, dozens of restaurants, candy stores, ice cream parlors, shops, and arcades.

-Casinos and nightclubs also line the boardwalk, where you can try your luck at gambling, catch a show, go dancing, grab a bite to eat and so much more.
+Casinos and nightclubs also line the Atlantic City Boardwalk, where you can try your luck at gambling, catch a show, go dancing, grab a bite to eat and so much more.